-In addition to routine appointments, the Counseling Service also provides drop-in hours provides drop-in hours at satellite locations across campus.
+In addition to routine appointments, the Counseling Service also provides drop-in hours at satellite locations across campus.
 Check the Counseling Service website to learn where and when drop-in hours are currently taking place.
-These drop-in hours do not require an appointment and are designated to support students around stress, academic problems, relationships, adjusting to a new culture, family problems, financial difficulties and other concerns.
+Drop-in hours do not require an appointment and are designed to support students around stress, academic problems, relationships, adjusting to a new culture, family problems, financial difficulties and other concerns.